lazarnagulov/zeph-lang/README.md

-# zeph-lang
+# Zeph

-Interpreted programming language
+**Zeph** is an interpreted programming language inspired by [Monkey Language](https://interpreterbook.com/) written primarily for learning the Zig programming language.